-This genetic disorder gets its name from the appearance of the eyes in people who have this condition.
-People with the cat-eye syndrome have a genetic defect called coloboma which leads to elongated pupils that resemble a cat's eye.
+Cat-eye syndrome (CES), also called Schmid-Fraccaro syndrome, is a rare condition that’s evident at the time of birth.
+This genetic disorder gets its name from the appearance of the cat's eyes in people.
+People with the cat-eye syndrome have a genetic defect called coloboma, which leads to a cleft or gap in the iris below the pupil or elongated pupils that resemble a cat's eye.
+Not only your eyes but also the deformity can be reflected in other parts of your body, such as your ears, heart, skin, and more.

-Causes of the cat-eye syndrome
+Causes of the Cat-eye Syndrome

+According to the National Organisation for Rare Disorders of the US, the exact reason why a person develops this condition is not known.
+Experts believe that this problem has something to do with the abnormalities in a person’s chromosomes.
 Chromosomes are thread-like structures that are made up of genetic material.
 When a part of one chromosome breaks off and attaches to another chromosome, it takes away the genetic information as well.
 This is called translocation.
-If this trade is balanced meaning that an even amount of genetic material is exchanged, it is generally harmless to the person.
+If this trade is balanced, meaning that an even small amount of genetic material is exchanged, it is generally harmless to the person.

 This condition usually affects the following parts of your body: